 Scriptures: Mark 10:35-37, Mark 10:45, Mark 10:42-43, Mark 10:44, Ephesians 6:7-8, Matthew 6:19-21, Matthew 4:23-25, John 13:1, John 13:4-5

 We have talked about GROWING UP IN GIVING and GROWING UP IN PRAISE.
 Today I want to talk about GROWING UP IN SERVING.
 What do you think… do mature believers FIND, JOIN, or maybe CREATE a place to serve in their local churches?
-Did and does Jesus serve the church?
-Did Paul serve in the church?
-Did Peter, James, John, and millions/billions of others serve in their local churches?
+Also, did and does Jesus serve the church?
+Did Paul serve in the church, and did Peter, James, John, and millions/billions of others serve in their local churches?
 Do mature Christ followers that you know serve?
 Of course they do.
 So, do you serve?
 Let’s talk today about GROWING UP IN SERVING.

 One day two disciples came to Jesus and made an interesting, yet common request.